An algebra for covariant observers in de Sitter space: Conclusion and discussion

-\acknowledgments We would like to thank Shan-Ming Ruan for inspiring discussions and thank Zezhou Hu, Xin-cheng Mao, Jun-kai Wang, Yu-ting Wen and Zhi-jun Yin for the valuable suggestions on the manuscript.
-This research is supported in part by NSFC Grant No. 11735001, 12275004.
+\acknowledgments We would like to thank Shan-Ming Ruan for inspiring discussions and thank Hao Geng, Philipp A. H\"ohn, Zezhou Hu, Xin-cheng Mao, Tomonori Ugajin, Jun-kai Wang, Zixia Wei, Yu-ting Wen, Zhenbin Yang and Zhi-jun Yin for the valuable suggestions on the manuscript.
+This research is supported in part by NSFC Grant No. 12275004, 12588101.